RandomMaerks/Overused-Grotesk/README.md

   - Auto-kerned.
 Can't be bothered to manually kern (lol).
 - Arrows ✅ (25/08/2023)
 - Webfont support + css code ✅

+### ☑ Completed side quests
+- Add serif 'I' for disambiguation between 'I' and 'l' (20/09/2023)
+- Figure out how the WriteUFOLayer error occurs when merging sfds (20/09/2023)
+- Fixing kerning for 'y' with Stylistic Set 07 (20/09/2023)

 ## License
 This project is under the [SIL Open Font License 1.1](https://github.com/RandomMaerks/Overused-Grotesk/blob/main/LICENSE.txt).
 If necessary, please save or print this document for future references.